 The price for this name-based service is $15.00 per search.
 The Oklahoma SBI accepts credit cards, cashier’s checks, money orders, and cash (on-site orders) as forms of payment.

-Furthermore, people can use the county or municipal inmate lookup tools, court records, and other record custodians seen in our comprehensive Oklahoma criminal and arrest record search guide to see if someone has a criminal history — although an overview of this information is also discussed below.
+Furthermore, people can use the county or municipal inmate lookup tools, court records, and other record custodians seen in the tutorial on accessing Oklahoma arrest and criminal records to see if someone has a criminal history — although an overview of this information is also discussed below.

 Oklahoma Juvenile Records